jinselove/DSCode/docs/source/algo.rst

 =========

 This section holds my implementation of some basic, yet important machine learning algorithms.
-The algorithms are implemented in an object-oriented manner so that they could potentially be extended or incorporated to :ref:`project`, :ref:`utility` or other algorithms.
+The algorithms are implemented in an object-oriented manner so that they could potentially be extended or incorporated to :ref:`project<project>`, :ref:`utility<utility>` or other algorithms.
 All implementation should have unittest and documentation.

 Tree